svgeesus/EuroMPE/Duophonic/calibration.md

 Current [panel](./Panel.md) has per-voice tuning inputs.

+### MIDI Tune Request

+Respond to F6 Tune Request by tuning both channels.
+Will only work if the oscillator outputs are looked back to the tune inputs.

 ### Tune-in conditioning circuitry

 Level from oscillator should be plenty high, no need for amplification.
 May need some low-pass filtering to get rid of above-audio signals that could cause false triggering?